What Kind of Toothpaste to Use

 What flavor do you like?
 Is fluoride better than sensitivity toothpaste?
 Do I want a screw-on cap or a flip-off cap?
 Can I still use bubblegum toothpaste as an adult?

-It seems like there are hundreds of different toothpastes, but they all fall under one of five main categories.
+It seems like there are hundreds of different toothpastes, but they can be categorized into one of six main types.

 1. Children’s Toothpaste